Primary Stroke Center

-Medina Hospital receives 2014 Stroke Silver Plus Award
+Medina Hospital receives 2015 Stroke Gold Plus Award

-Medina Hospital has received the 2014 American Heart Association/American Stroke Association’s Get with the Guidelines ® Silver Plus Stroke Quality Achievement Award.
+Medina Hospital has received the 2015 American Heart Association/American Stroke Association’s Get with the Guidelines ® Gold Plus Stroke Quality Achievement Award.
 The award recognizes Medina Hospital’s commitment and success in implementing excellent care for stroke patients, according to nationally-accepted standards and recommendations.

 Medina Hospital has been designated as a Primary Stroke Center by The Joint Commission.
 This Gold Seal of Approval ™ signifies that Medina Hospital’s stroke program has been evaluated and meets stringent national guidelines for advanced stroke care.
 As a certified Stroke Center, Medina Hospital is held to the highest standards in the areas of consistency, quality and patient safety, which means the highest level of care for your family.